Etipriya/tri-via-hub/README.md

 ## Project Retrospective

-Tri-via-hub is a wonderful platform which helps people learn more.
+- Tri-via-hub is a wonderful platform which helps people learn more.
-It is an interactive app which increases the knowledge and creates interest in various fields.
+- It is an interactive app which increases the knowledge and creates interest in various fields.
-It depends on the interests and various activities which everyone used to do.
+- It depends on the interests and various activities which everyone used to do.-

-**Learning**

-It helped us understand the usage of various API's, Workbench and Postman.
-It also helped us understand the JS coding by using JQuery.

-**Improvements to be made**
+## Improvements to be made

 This project could be improved by adding